 Ensuring tourism businesses attract and retain staff with the right skills and attitude is a top industry priority.

-Careers in Tourism, a three-year package of initiatives designed to attract New Zealanders to tourism careers, was launched by TIA at TRENZ 2019 on 15 May.
+In 2018, the People & Skills Forum, led by TIA, commissioned Angus & Associates to develop a business case for a three-year package of initiatives designed to attract New Zealanders to careers in the tourism industry.
+Careers in Tourism was launched by TIA at TRENZ 2019 on 15 May.

 People & Skills 2025 Framework